zazathebassist/Zaza-Blog/_pages/links-and-resources.md

 ##### Comedy Podcasts
 I'll start here because there's a few but they're all must listens
 - [My Brother My Brother and Me](http://www.maximumfun.org/shows/my-brother-my-brother-and-me): An *"advice"* show for the modren era.
 It takes the format of old write in/call in advice shows, but has the funniest twists and turns.
 The chemistry between the McElroys is legendary and is so fun to listen to week after week.
-- [Do By Friday](http://dobyfriday.com/): A weekly challenge podcast with Cards Against Humanity cocreator Max Temkin, Cards' main HDMI cable organizer Alex Cox, and person who used to be Merlin Mann...
-Merlin Mann.
-Hilarious, frequently political but in a funny way, and the podcast I look forward to the most each week.

 ##### Tech Podcasts
 By far the largest category
 - [ATP: The Accidental Tech Podcast](http://atp.fm/): The best tech podcast, period.
 Marco, Casey, and John have such a chemistry, and are so knowledgeable on so many topics.
 Plus they got the best theme songs and aftershows.
 - [Connected](https://www.relay.fm/connected): Weekly tech show.
 Just a really fun listen.
 Covers mostly the same topics as ATP and Upgrade, but the hosts are so fun.
 - [Upgrade](https://www.relay.fm/upgrade): Podcast with prolific podcaster Myke, and Apple veteran and former MacWorld editor-in-chief Jason Snell.
 Very well done, highly informational, and basically the only tech show that also covers online streaming media like Netflix, Hulu, Apple+, Disney+, and any upcoming streaming services.
-- [Roboism](https://www.relay.fm/roboism): Two awesome people talk about robots.
-That's it.
-Listen now.
 - [The Talk Show with John Gruber](https://daringfireball.net/thetalkshow/): One of the oldest running podcasts, John Gruber is a veteran of the tech world, and brings in wildly different, talented, and knowledgeable guests.
 - [Cortex](https://www.relay.fm/cortex): Robot-disguised-as-youtuber CGP Grey and Myke talk about... what is supposed to be productivity but ends up being virtual truck driving and email clients.
 It's fantastic.
 - [Honestly most of the Relayverse](https://www.relay.fm/shows): Relay has a bunch of tech shows.
 I obviously have a bias towards Apple but there's shows on Google/Android, general tech, robots, rockets, and pens.